 The summer is quickly coming to an end, and with that comes the inevitable start of the next school year for your children.
 For many parents, the start of the school year is a much-needed break after having just spent the better part of two months being around-the-clock social planners for their children.
 With September comes some added responsibility for separated or divorced parents as the transition into a regular school routine can sometimes be challenging – especially if the separation or divorce happened during the summer holidays.
 In order to help ensure your children have a smooth transition back to school, here is a helpful list of ideas to guide you in the closing weeks of summer.

-Tip 1: Include Plenty of Routine
+1: Include Plenty of Routine

 At least about two weeks before school starts, it generally is a good idea to get your children back into the flow of a normal school schedule and routine.
-This would include the re-establishment of school appropriate bed and wake-up times, including shower/bath times.
+This would include the re-establishment of school-appropriate bed and wake-up times, including shower/bath times.
 In the event that these have become lax over the summer, more regularly scheduled meals, as the ending of the snacking that occurs the throughout the day, can sometimes be a hallmark of summer vacation for children, can be important as snacking becomes less available during the school days.

-Tip 2: Create Study Time Before they go Back to School
+Tip 2: Create Study Time Now

 Before school starts, it can be helpful to designate an hour or two per day for your children during which they would read, write or otherwise do age-appropriate mental exercises or school-related work that will help get their minds moving again.
 After taking a few months away from the regular rigors of the school year, sometimes the brain can atrophy so the more a child can get back into the routine of active thought and learning before school starts, the easier the transition back to school can be.